Luminous gemstones: Animal legends

 The c.
 222 CE De Natura Animalium ("On the Characteristics of Animals"), compiled by Roman author Claudius Aelianus, told the story of Heraclea or Herakleis, a virtuous widow of Tarentum, who after seeing a fledgling stork fall and break its leg, nursed it back to health, and set it free.
 One year later, as Heraclea sat at the door of her cottage, the young stork returned and dropped a precious stone into her lap, and she put it indoors.
-Awakening that night, she saw that the gem "diffused a brightness and a gleam, and the house was lit up as though a torch had been brought in, so strong a radiance came from, and was engendered by, the lump of stone." (tr.
-Scholfield 1959: 209–210).
+Awakening that night, she saw that the gem "diffused a brightness and a gleam, and the house was lit up as though a torch had been brought in, so strong a radiance came from, and was engendered by, the lump of stone".

 Laufer cites three c.
 4th-century Chinese grateful-animal stories that parallel Heraclea's stork.
 The Shiyi ji ("Researches into Lost Records"), compiled by the Daoist scholar Wang Jia (d.
 390 CE) from early apocryphal versions of Chinese history, recounts an anecdote about King Zhao of Yan (燕昭王, r.
 311–279 BCE) and grateful birds with dongguangzhu (洞光珠, "cave shining pearls").

 When Prince Chao of Yen was once seated on a terrace, black birds with white heads flocked there together, holding in their beaks perfectly resplendent pearls, measuring one foot all round.
-These pearls were black as lacquer, and emitted light in the interior of a house to such a degree that even the spirits could not obscure their supernatural essence." (tr.
-Laufer 1915: 59).
+These pearls were black as lacquer, and emitted light in the interior of a house to such a degree that even the spirits could not obscure their supernatural essence."

 The imperial historian Gan Bao's c.
 350 CE Soushen Ji ("In Search of the Supernatural") has two grateful-animal stories involving luminous pearls/gems.
 The first involves a black crane; according to legend, when a crane has lived a thousand years it turns blue; after another thousand it becomes black and is called a xuanhe (玄鶴. "dark crane").

 Kuai Shen [噲參] was the most filial son to his mother.
 Once a black crane was injured by a bow hunter and in its extremity, went to Kuai.
 The latter took it in, doctored its wound, and when it was cured set it free.
 Soon afterwards the crane showed up again outside Kuai's door.
 The latter shone a torch to see out and discovered its mate there too.
-Each of them held a single night-glowing pearl [明珠] in its beak to repay Kuai. (tr.
-DeWoskin and Crump 1996: 238).
+Each of them held a single night-glowing pearl [明珠] in its beak to repay Kuai.

 The second story is oldest detailed explanation of Marquis of Sui's pearl.